-The rankings that I’m following in this article are all from sources which grade schools according to an international ranking system.
-For those of you reading this you’re in luck since a greater portion of these ranking systems have accounted for a university’s internationality in recent years.
+The rankings that I’m following in this article are all from sources that grade schools according to an international ranking system.
+For those of you reading this, you’re in luck since a greater portion of these ranking systems has accounted for a university’s internationality in recent years.
 Thus, to keep from slipping, Japanese universities (as well as universities around the world, I’m presuming) have dedicated more resources to the improvement of their international programs and accessibility.
+Perhaps it is natural that the six listed below are all universities in Tokyo, the metropolitan center for Japan.
 Some of these programs are quite new and some are more well established, but no matter the case all these institutions have excellent pedigree.

 Hitotsubashi University is a national university, something that is not all that common for hosting English-based business programs.
 It is also unique as it is the only Japanese nationalized university that only hosts classes in the humanities.
 Typically national universities in Japan garner reputation from research done in the STEM fields; the fact that

 Hitotsubashi is still highly regarded nonetheless is impressive.
 Hitotsubashi University started its internationalization campaign in 1996 from what is now its Center for Global Education and Exchange.
 At the time it functioned as a means for internationals to study abroad at the university, and over time has grown to what it has become now, an English-language based department within the university.
 Most of the courses focus either on business or economics, with complementary courses in law, Japanese society, sociology, and more.